 - It’s easier to write in.
 I love the ease of a spiral notebook and how it doesn’t interfere in writing in the same way that those three rings do.

-So, this is what works for me.
+This is what works for me.
 Maybe it will work for you, too.
+If not, explore your options.
+Binders and clipboards work for a lot of people.

-I’ve struggled for years to find a planner and checklists that would help me do my work.
-And I’ve seen some good ones.
-But, I still found myself making up my own forms on the computer, tailoring my worksheets to fit my daily life.
+I struggled for years to find a planner and accompanying checklists that would help me do my work.
+I’ve seen some good ones, but, I still found myself making up my own forms on the computer, tailoring my worksheets to fit my daily life.
 As you’ll see, I’m a little OCD in that I like to check off things to feel productive and I need to see a lot of detail in writing, otherwise I drift to things not on my “to do” list.

 Today I thought I’d spill my guts.
 Or at least the guts of my notebook.
 Here are some of the things I’ve included in my planner:

-Priorities – this is a form I use for identifying and remembering my priorities, making goals, and setting a plan of action to achieve those goals.
-This downloadable includes a blank form in case your priorities aren’t the same as mine. 😉
+This is a goal-setting form I use twice a year for identifying and remembering my priorities, making goals, and setting a plan of action to achieve those goals.

 Get the Print & Go Planner to make making your own planner easier.